tinuola/fm_intro-dropdown-nav/README.md

-# Frontend Mentor: Challenge Name
+# Frontend Mentor: Intro Section with Dropdown Navigation
 Solution to the _[Intro Section with Dropdown Navigation](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5)_ challenge on Frontend Mentor.